Back to ¡°Memory Booster of Regional Anatomy¡±

 The sternocleidomastoid muscle is the most prominent muscle in the neck.
 It divides the neck region into anterior and posterior cervical triangles (Fig. 3-24).

 The digastric muscle (Fig. 3-6), omohyoid muscle (Fig. 3-9), and their insertion (hyoid bone) are the boundaries that subdivide the posterior and anterior cervical triangles.
 These several triangles annoy the medical students who need to memorize them.
-But the triangles please medical doctors who need to describe the locations of neck lesions with more precision.
+But the triangles please the medical doctors who need to describe the locations of neck lesions with more precision.

 Do not confuse the occipital triangle with the suboccipital triangle (Fig 1-15).